vespa-engine/sample-apps/msmarco-ranking/document-ranking.md

 $ cd sample-apps/msmarco-ranking
 </pre>

 Build the application package.
 This step also downloads the three ONNX models used in this application package.
 The download script used is found [here](src/main/bash/download_models.sh).
-The models mentioned here are only used for the [passage-ranking.md](passage-ranking.md], but since both passage and document ranking shares the same application we also need these models to run this step to step guide.
+The models mentioned here are only used for the [passage-ranking.md](passage-ranking.md), but since both passage and document ranking shares the same application we also need these models to run this step to step guide.

 <pre data-test="exec" data-test-expect="BUILD SUCCESS" data-test-timeout="120">
 $ mvn clean package -U
 </pre>

-If you run into issues running mvn package please check  mvn -v and that the Java version is 11.
+If you run into issues running mvn package please check `mvn -v` and that the Java version is 11.
-Now, we are ready to start the vespeengine/vespa docker container - pull the latest version and run it by
+Now, we are ready to start the `vespaengine/vespa` docker container - pull the latest version and run it:

-Start the Vespa docker container:

 <pre data-test="exec">
 $ docker pull vespaengine/vespa